heptarch/heptarch.github.io/drafts/rbl2.md

 First of all, having a core flanked by specialized teams gives a natural outline and hierarchy to management;
-second, it makes synergy and interdisciplinary critical mass a central part of the strategic vision; finally, it lets the organization to start small and flexible.
+second, it makes synergy and interdisciplinary critical mass a central part of the strategic vision; finally, it lets the organization start out small and flexible.
 Although being "lean" is more often associated with software development, it makes sense in a research context where both methods and questions are